slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_5-8_UK_vs_CAL.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- California should win 4 or more singles matches _99%_ of the time.
+- California should win 4 or more singles matches _83%_ of the time.
-- Kentucky should win 4 or more singles matches _NaN%_ of the time.
+- Kentucky should win 4 or more singles matches _4%_ of the time.
-- The winner of the doubles point will decide the match the other _NaN%_ of the time.
+- The winner of the doubles point will decide the match the other _13%_ of the time.
-- If California wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If California wins the doubles point, their chances of winning the dual improve to _96%_.
-- If Kentucky wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Kentucky wins the doubles point, their chances of winning the dual improve to _17%_.

 ------